Hitsuji-M/ChessFX/README.md

 - Eric Desjardin
 - Jean-Michel Nourrit

-for the base structure of the project (Some part of the class structure and inheritance, `Position.java` structure and `Notation.java` code)
+for the base structure of the project (Some part of the class structure and inheritance, `Position.java` structure and `Symbol.java` code)